 A mediator is an object that encapsulates the "how" of this process: it coordinates execution based on state, the way a command handler is invoked, or the payload you provide to the handler.
 With a mediator component you can apply cross-cutting concerns in a centralized and transparent way by applying decorators (or pipeline behaviors since Mediator v3).
-See the Decorator pattern.
+(For more information, see the Decorator pattern.)